 L-band: WRC-15 avoided identification of the L-band spectrum, which is used by mobile satellite service operators around the world, for IMT.
 The Conference identified the band 1427-1518 MHz for IMT, requesting the ITU-R to determine the technical measures to ensure compatibility with the mobile-satellite service operations in the adjacent band (1518-1559 MHz).

 C-band: WRC-15 reconfirmed the need to protect critical fixed-satellite service (FSS) services throughout the world in this unique band.
-The lower 200 MHz of the C-band downlink frequencies (3400-3600 MHz) were identified for IMT in ITU Regions 1 and 2; Region 3 identified this 200 MHz only for a handful of countries by means of footnotes to the Table of Frequency Allocations.
+The lower 200 MHz of the C-band downlink frequencies (3400-3600 MHz) were identified for IMT in ITU Regions 1 and 2; In Region 3 a handful of countries will sign a footnote allowing potential IMT use of these 200 MHz, while the vast majority of the region will continue satellite use of this band with no change.
 A position of “No Change” was adopted in the band 3600-4200 MHz, and only in Region 2 was a footnote agreed which identified IMT for a few countries in the 3600-3700 MHz band.
 A “No Change” decision means that administrations have recognised the vital and widespread use of those frequency bands by satellite services.
 Anywhere that IMT is deployed, it will be subject to adherence to strict protection requirements with neighbouring countries.
 In addition, the Conference declined to consider a proposal for IMT systems in the C-band uplink frequencies (5925-6425 MHz).

 Ku-band: In order to address a spectrum imbalance in Ku-band spectrum, WRC-15 identified additional spectrum for FSS systems between 10-17 GHz.
 A downlink allocation in the 13.4-13.65 GHz band in Region 1 (EMEA) was approved by the Conference.
 In addition, an allocation in the 14.5-14.8 GHz was approved in several countries around the world.